“We have been using St Mary’s for years now - it is perfect for our needs and the nearby parking is so convenient on performance nights.”

 CH1 2DW

-Please note: it is not possible to receive mail at this address
+(It is not possible to receive mail at this address)

-Alternatively, the Pay & Display at Little Roodee is the closest option (arrivals after 6pm: £1.50).
+Alternatively, this Pay & Display is the closest option (arrivals after 6pm: £1.50).
 Once parked, just follow the path through the gap to the left of the Crown Court building and you will see St Mary’s on your right.

 Coming by Train